-Last week I received an e-mail from a blog friend who had recently become a mother and she asked if I had any recommendations for surviving these first weeks of being up all night with frequent feedings.
-I made a list for her of things that helped me during those trying early days with my little one and I thought I’d share my tips here, because I’m pretty sure she’s not the only one who’s ever struggled through these all-nighters.
+Last week, I received an e-mail from a blog friend who had recently become a mother and she asked if I had any recommendations for surviving these first weeks of being up all night with frequent feedings.
+I made a list for her of things that helped me during those trying early days, and I thought I’d also share those tips here, because I’m pretty sure she’s not the only one who’s ever struggled through these all-nighters.

-In the beginning I tried to entertain myself during late night feedings by watching tv or puttering on my phone or computer.
+4. Avoid playing on your phone and stay focused.
+In the beginning, I tried to entertain myself during late night feedings by watching TV or puttering on my phone or computer.
 Don’t do it.
-You’ll only succeed in waking yourself up more which can lead to insomnia (trust me it happened to me) and/or buying random things from those late night infomercials.
-Once I stopped playing on my phone while feeding my baby I noticed I’d fall back to sleep much quicker and so would she.
-The light was waking both of us up more and making it harder to sleep.
+You’ll only succeed in waking yourself up more which can lead to insomnia (trust me, it happened to me) and/or buying random things online.
+Once I stopped playing on my phone while feeding my baby, I noticed we’d both fall back to sleep much quicker.

 5. Resist the temptation to talk.
 Make sure you’re all business during the middle-of-the-night feedings.
 No matter how cute your baby is, resist the temptations to talk to them.
 Don’t even make eye contact if you can help it.
 Go in, feed Baby and leave.
 It’s just business.
 Even if my baby was crying, I wouldn’t say anything.
 I’d just nurse her or rock her to comfort her until she calmed down.
 If I talked to her, it just got her excited and woke her up more.

 6. Remember it’s not forever.
 Know that this doesn’t last forever, even though it feels like it.
 Some nights, it feels like you literally might die if you don’t get sleep, but you’ll get through it.
 It’s such a short time in the scheme of things, but that does not minimize the hard time you’re having right in the thick of it.
 Just be patient.
 Your baby is learning and so are you.